kuzzleio/documentation-old/src/sdk-reference/user/replace.md

 }
 ```

-Replaces the user in Kuzzle Backend.
+Replaces the user in Kuzzle.

 ---